jfhbrook/susitna/adrs/006-runtime-exit.md

 two interfaces.

 But we could also inject the host into the runtime, and have it call `Host#exit` directly.
+In fact, the host is already injected, just not used.

 The alternative to this is implementing proxy methods on the commander whenever the runtime needs to access anything from the host.
 But the host contains a *lot* of functionality, and effectively adding all of the host's functionality to the commander muddies its interface.